barty-s/windsurf-session-log/README.md

 #### Deploy on Heroku

-- When the forked repo of the projec is read to be deployed, create a Pipfile.
+- When the forked repo of the project is ready to be deployed, create a Pipfile.
 - In the terminal enter the command "pip3 freeze > requirements.txt".
 A file with all the requirements for the app will be created.

 ##### Setting up Heroku